kailiu42/openrouters/content/_index.md

 [[extra.list]]
 title = "Stay up-to-date"
-content = "Open Source router OSes are kept updated and maintained, with the latest features and security fixes."
+content = "Open Source router OSes are kept updated and maintained.
+You get the latest features and security fixes."

 [[extra.list]]
 title = "No vendor lock-in"